Religious discrimination in Pakistan: Ahmadis

 Pakistan made an amendment to its constitution in 1974, declaring Ahmadis as non-Muslims.
 In the following decade, military dictator Muhammad Zia-ul-Haq prohibited Ahmadis from calling themselves as Muslims.

 The May 2010 Lahore attacks left 94 dead and more than 120 injured in nearly simultaneous attacks against two mosques of the minority Ahmadiyya Community Tehrik-i-Taliban Pakistan, as well as their Punjab wing, claimed responsibility for the attacks and were also blamed by the Pakistani police.

 The Ahmadi community released a persecution report in 2018 in which the discrimination faced by Ahmadis in Pakistan has been detailed including "indiscriminate arrests" of people from the community.
 Ahmadis are forbidden to call themselves Muslims or use Islamic symbols in their religious practices.
-They are also mandated to declare themselves as Non-Muslims in order to vote in general elections.
+They are also mandated to declare themselves as non-Muslims in order to vote in general elections.
 Another report listed 3963 news items and 532 editorial pieces in the country's Urdu-language media for spreading "hate propaganda" against Ahmadis.

 In September 2018, several Islamist groups in Pakistan publicly opposed the selection of Atif Mian, who is from the Ahmadi community, as a member of the government's Economic Advisory Council.
 He was removed less than a week after selection owing to pressure from Islamist groups.
 Voice of America reported that after the ouster of Mian the "Ahmadi community fears a renewed sense of religious intolerance and discrimination" in Pakistan.

 Christians

+On 6 February 1997, a mob of 30,000 Muslims attacked Shanti Nagar, a Christian-majority town in Punjab, Pakistan, during Ramzan, over false blasphemy accusations.
+At least 10 people were killed, and 785 homes, churches, and schools were burned.
+Authorities failed to act until the military intervened.
+The violence drew international condemnation, with India, Amnesty International, and the Vatican criticizing Pakistan's failure to protect minorities.

 In 2005, a mob set churches and Christian schools on fire in Faisalabad, forcing Christians to flee from their homes.
 In 2009, a mob set fire to about 40 houses and a church in Gojra and burnt eight people alive.